- The Windows 10 login screen acts as a way to separate user profiles between each other, as well as a method of protecting one's private data.

 If there are any threats, your antivirus program will remove them, and hopefully, you’ll be able to log in to your computer normally again.

 Not everybody has an antivirus program.
-If you’re in this situation and you’re looking for the best ones for Windows 10, here are our best recommendations.
+If you’re in this situation and you’re looking for the best option for Windows 10, consider an antivirus with multiple scanning engines.

 8. Run the SFC scan